aharonium/opensiddur.org/posts/HTML/prayers/secular-calendar/state-of-israel/yom-haatsmaut/the-peoples-blessing-by-hayyim-nahman-bialik-1894.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-Each trek we enumerate and hold dear each tear drop and sweat upon brow that fall like dew for Yisra'el, reviving its debilitated soul; so weighed upon
+Each trek we account and hold dear each tear drop and sweat upon brow that fall like dew for Yisra'el, reviving its debilitated soul; so weighed upon